SOC 2 Compliance Security Awareness Requirements

 Investing in information security awareness training for your employees is therefore a requirement of the SOC 2 certification, however not all security awareness training is created equal.
 Many training providers will provide a solution that offers tutorials with no means of testing employee awareness.
 These solutions are sometimes deemed as enough as the organisation can provide a record that staff have viewed them, but these solutions stop short of creating a secure workplace culture.

 To ensure that behavioural change results for security awareness training, a holistic approach to awareness is required.
 Tutorials must inform the employee of potential dangers and offer challenging tasks that require the employee to demonstrate their knowledge.
 A solution that includes a learning management system can not only help quantify the level of awareness held by employees, but also group this awareness level by department to help your IT or security teams identify any areas for improvement that will need to be addressed before your SOC 2 audit.
-Cybersecurity awareness training helps prevent data breaches as well as fulfilling compliance requirements.
+SOC 2 audit training helps prevent data breaches as well as fulfilling compliance for security awareness training requirements.

 Further to comprehensive training and reporting, phishing simulation is an invaluable tool in further demonstrating that when faced with a threat, your employees are equipped to act accordingly.
 Whilst not always suited to smaller organisations due to the level of management required, phishing simulation can further demonstrate your organisation’s resilience when faced with a potential threat.

-Case Study: Information Security Awareness Training for SOC 2
+Case Study: Cyber Security Awareness Training for SOC 2

 SaaSquatch, a Canadian based marketing SAAS solution, chose Hut Six as a means to strengthen their internal initiatives toward SOC 2 compliance.